 LinkedIn’s technical specs

 - It’s hip to be square.
 Your headshot should be a square when you upload it to LinkedIn.
 In the PicMonkey tool, click Edits, click the Crop button, and choose Square from the dropdown menu.
 Save your image just like that or do further editing with our Touch Up tools.

 - A square peg in a round hole.
-Photos show up in a circle on the LinkedIn site or mobile app, so you will have to re-crop your file as a circle once you upload it.
-Be mindful of this when preparing your photo, and don’t crop too tight, as you might lose a bit around the outside edges.
+Photos show up in a circle on the LinkedIn site or mobile app, so you need to be mindful of this when preparing your photo.
+Don’t crop too tight, as you might lose a bit around the outside edges.

 - Getting the size right.
 LinkedIn will reject your photo if it’s bigger than 20,000 pixels wide or tall, or has a file size of more than 8 megabytes.
 Your photo also needs to be at least 400 x 400 pixels, which can be too tiny for some displays.

 That’s it!
 Your snazzy new headshot is ready for the world.

 Want to get even more mileage out of your perfectly business-y headshot?
 Add it to your business card and other professional ephemera on the quick with our design templates and network with the best of ‘em.